 Obviously, planning in advance isn’t always possible, but from my experience it can have a huge impact on the price that you get for the site.
 I mentioned that my first sale was a mistake in this way, but the good news is that I learned from that mistake.
 Fast forward a few years and I did plan about a year in advance for what turned out to be my biggest sale to date.
 During that year I was able to increase profit significantly, add a great new source of income, and reduce the amount of time that I was spending on the site.

 2. Consider Your Time Investment

 If your website is bringing in $10,000 per month and your expenses to run the site are $1,000 you’ll probably view your profit as $9,000.
-Most buyers, however, will want to factor your time in as an additional expense.
-Many buyers will outsource all of the work to maintain the site, and as a result they will need to hire someone to replace you.
+Most buyers, however, will want to factor your time in at an additional expense.
+Many buyers will outsource all of the work to maintain the site, and as a result, they will need to hire someone to replace you.